 |Diastolic blood pressure (mmHg)|

-- As reported previously, the TOHP II sodium reduction intervention was associated with an overall significant blood pressure reduction over a three- to four-year period in this large sample of overweight men and women, leading to a significant decrease in the incidence of hypertension.
+- As reported previously, the TOHP II sodium reduction intervention was associated with an overall significant BP reduction over a three- to four-year period in this large sample of overweight men and women, leading to a significant decrease in the incidence of HTN.
 These detailed dose-response analyses in the data pooled for all participants help to quantify the extent of BP changes that can be expected to result from different degrees of sodium reduction

 - There was generally a gradient of BP decreases according to category of attained sodium excretion, with larger BP decreases corresponding to a lower level of sodium achieved, and also in association with the degree of success in achieving and maintaining reduced sodium excretion levels.